akosgarai/dajngotutorial/README.md

 ### Tests

 As i discovered, the `djangotutorial` user can't create database.
 To solve this issue, the grants has been added to it. (postgres user, psql console: `ALTER USER djangotutorial CREATEDB;`) As far as i see, the test writing is obvious.

+### Static content

+It has to be added under the application directory, same level as template dir. (eg: `polls/static/`) For example the css file supposed to be added to here: `polls/static/polls/style.css`.
+We can load the static content from the html templates.